yaretzj/ChoreCenter/README.md

 We are using [Github Actions](https://github.com/features/actions) for our CI/CD.

-- Frontend: Tests and testing documentation can be found in the `Frontend` directory.
+- Frontend: Tests and testing documentation can be found in the `Android` directory.
 - Backend: Tests and testing documentation can be found in the `Backend` directory.

 ## Operational Use Cases